29 Best Things to Do in Barcelona in 2023

 Get up their with the super, almost San Francisco-like Tramvia Blau for extra extra effect.

 Palau de la Musica

-This modernista music palace with golden-age acoustics is the perfect place for music lovers to take in some opera, Flamenco, or even a symphony.
+The Palau de la Musica, a musical palace with golden-age acoustics in the ‘key’ of Catalan modernism, is the best place for music lovers to take in some opera, Flamenco, or even a symphony.

 Turó de la Rovira – “The Bunkers”

 The highest point (560 feet) above metro Barcelona was once an anti-aircraft bunker defending the city against Spanish Civil War bombings.

 Today The Bunkers is great museum, lookout point, and picnic spot with an insane panoramic view and a great option for budget conscious Barcelona nature lovers.
 For young adults this is the weekend hangout spot.

 It’s probably my favourite thing to do in Barcelona on Sunday.

 Grab bus 22 from Plaça Catalunya and get off at the last stop.

 The Dali Museum is a fantastic museum dedicated to the surrealist genius Salvador Dali – it actually finds itself 140 km from Barcelona in his hometown of Figueres.